PrefectHQ/prefect/docs/concepts/task-runners.md

 The [`DaskTaskRunner`](/api-ref/prefect/task-runners/#prefect.task_runners.DaskTaskRunner) is a parallel task runner that submits tasks to the [`dask.distributed`](http://distributed.dask.org/) scheduler.
 By default, a temporary Dask cluster is created for the duration of the flow run.
 If you already have a Dask cluster running, either local or cloud hosted, you can provide the connection URL via the `address` kwarg.

-To configure your flow to use DaskTaskRunner, import it [`prefect.task_runners`](/api-ref/prefect/task-runners/) and assign it as the task runner when the flow is defined.
+To configure your flow to use the `DaskTaskRunner`, import it from [`prefect.task_runners`](/api-ref/prefect/task-runners/) and assign it as the task runner when the flow is defined.

 ```python hl_lines="4"
 from prefect import flow